samuelboland/Hyperfixations_Posts/posts/2022-02-01-clearing-tiptap-content-on-first-focus.md

 That handles all of problem 2!
 This is enough to clear the content on the first focus event, and no others.

+### Dealing with weird focusing issues on page load

 During this process, I found that sometimes, the field gets focused randomly during page load.
 To make sure that the `hasBeenFocusedAlready` variable is set right, I use a `useEffect` hook with an empty dependency array.
 This just forces it to run once the page has finished rendering, and stuff stops loading.

 ```jsx